MbuguaCaleb/vue_js_crash_course/vue_js_crash_course/README.md

 Components interact with each other through props..

-You can also use a state management system eg vuex
+You can also use a state management system eg vuex.
 Each component can hold its own data as well as can hold its own methods

 You can also use directives inisfrom inside the components.